Feel like a super poop phobe? I think we all are. I get a variation of this kind of message all the time "but what do you do with the poop?"

 Like you, I am yet to meet anyone who likes poop.
 And lots of babies do gnarly poops that feel insurmountable.
 So without being captain sensible ill just subtly drop in here that all poop is meant to go down the toilet.
 Even that from disposable nappies.
 No poop in landfill and I'm sure everyone is adhering to that 🤪

 TBH I get it, but I overcame it.
 Not through conscious committed action (I have far better things to do) but life experience.
-Working in daycare for years and aged care homes, I learned earlier than most that yes, SHIT HAPPENS.
+Working in daycare for years and aged care homes, I learned earlier than most that yes, IT HAPPENS.
 And, one day, that shit is going to be your shit (but not your shit) to deal with. 💩 Glamorous, no. Humbling, Yes.
 Sometimes you need to get elbows deep in work that puts your feet back on the ground.
 Psychologists call this 'desensitisation' you get slowly, over time, desensitised to things that ick you, freak you out, make you anxious.
 So the first time you change a nappy you're probs going to feel very different to the last time you do.
 So I'm well aware that I am desensitised and like most, I find my own childs shit easier to deal with.

 So here are some handy hacks if this is a barrier for you using cloth nappies and taking on all the benefits.